kamailio/kamailio-ci/alpine/README.md

 -	`5.1.1`, `5.1.1-alpine`, `5.1.1-alpine.debug`
 -	`5.1.0`, `5.1.0-alpine`, `5.1.0-alpine.debug`

-Tags `master`, `latest` and `5.1` based on alpine image with removed all libs except libc, busybox, tcpdump, dumpcap, gawk, kamailio and dependent libs.
+Tags `master`, `latest`, `5.2` and `5.1` based on alpine image with removed all libs except libc, busybox, tcpdump, dumpcap, gawk, kamailio and dependent libs.

 Tags that contains `-alpine` keyword based on alpine image.
 All OS tools is untouched and possible to use `apk` utility.